src-d/tm-experiments/README.md

             └── wordtopic.npy
 ```

-For all commands we only specify the required arguments, check the optional ones with `docker run --rm -i tmexp $CMD --help`
+For each commands we only specify the required arguments, check the optional ones with `docker run --rm -i tmexp $CMD --help`.

 ### `preprocess` command

-This command will allow you to create a dataset from a cloned git repository.
-Before launching the command, you will thus need to clone one (or multiple) repository in a directory, as well as start the Babelfish and Gitbase servers:
+This command will create a dataset from a cloned git repository.
+Before launching the command, you will thus need to clone one (or multiple) repository in a directory, as well as start the [Babelfish](https://doc.bblf.sh/) and [Gitbase](https://docs.sourced.tech/gitbase/) servers:

 ```
 make start REPOS=~/path/to/cloned/repos